christianryding/Omni-Notes/doxygen_main.md

 ### DetailFragment

 When the user selects *Export* in the meny the `showExportPopup` is called initiate the export.
 The method start by showing a dialog to let the user select a file format.
 After the user has selected a format the method this then calls `handleExportPopupResult` to show the intent for choosing a filename.
 When the intent successfully returns the [ExportNoteTask](@ref it.feio.android.omninotes.async.notes.ExportNoteTask) will take over and export the note to storage.
+When the user chooses to attach a contact, it first checks if there is permission to read contact information. if there is not, it shows user a dialog.
+If permission exist it will start to show availble contact with help of intent and contacts application.

 ## Project Overview